newur/blog/content/posts/2020-2-4_19-15/index.md

 Source: [developers.google.com](https://developers.google.com/web/fundamentals/architecture/app-shell)

 I will come back on the CSS part in a later post.
-For now, let us focus on the HTML structure.
+For now, let us focus on the HTML topic.
 We want to have nice, semantic elements that structure each site.
-Thanks to HTML 5 we can avoid `div`s completely for the shell.
+Thanks to HTML 5 we can avoid semantic-less `div`s completely for the shell.

 Okay, enough with the foreplay, show me the code!